Skip to content

 This project explores psychology in sport and performance, including resilience, stress, well-being, mental health, youth development, self-regulation, motivation, and decision-making.

-Musculoskeletal Physiology Research Group
+The Musculoskeletal Physiology and Nutrition Research Group

 Physical Activity and Health Across the Lifespan Research Group (PAHAL)